JOHNFLEURIMOND/ReactGraphQL/readme.md

 I also getting better with the git commands and doing `git checkout -b NewBranch` and making my changes in a separate branch and add all the changes there then switching to the master than merging it.
 Got used to git pull from changes on the master that the other branches didn't have and troubleshooting most of the errors.

-## Optimizations📶.
-I have to get  GraphQL going on the client side.
-I would Like to add concurrently, which is a NPM package that allows you to run two scripts at once.